Congenital adrenal hyperplasia is the name given to a group of inherited disorders of the adrenal gland.

 Adrenogenital syndrome; 21-hydroxylase deficiency

 White PC.
-Congenital adrenal hyperplasia due to 17-hydroxylase deficiency.
+Congenital adrenal hyperplasia and related disorders.
 In: Kliegman RM, Stanton BF, St. Geme J, Schor N, Behrman RE.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 570.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 570.